 The Future of Transport in Abu Dhabi

-Abu Dhabi’s Department of Transport, under its initiative, the Surface Transport Master Plan (STMP), is studying the possibility of implementing a metro system in Abu Dhabi.
+Abu Dhabi’s Department of Municipalities and Transport, under its initiative, the Surface Transport Master Plan (STMP), is studying the possibility of implementing a metro system in Abu Dhabi.
 When implemented, Abu Dhabi metro will span 131 km and provide optimal connectivity between Abu Dhabi island and its surrounding areas, namely Saadiyat island, Yas island and Al Raha Beach.